fjolublar/fake_camera/README.md

 Simulates a moving Image in the screen.

 Note!
-`opencv` is not required to use the fake-camera, however it is used here as an usecase example.
+`opencv` is not required to use the fake-camera, however it is used here as a usecase example.

 **Code Example**: